 Sanitation Mission: Lamielle Latrine Project

 The simple fact is, latrines save lives.
-In 2015 the Cheerful Heart Mission, in partnership with the Black Rock Church in Fairfield, Connecticut, completed the installation of 1,250 latrines in the neighboring community of Tilori.
-Local healthcare professionals have indicated that since the completion of the Tilori Latrine Project the incidence of cholera originating in Tilori has decreased dramatically, to near zero.
-Based on our experience, we expect the Lamielle Latrine Project to have the same positive impact.
+In 2015 the Cheerful Heart Mission, in partnership with the Black Rock Church in Fairfield, Connecticut, completed the installation of 1,250 latrines (CHM 725, Black Rock 525) in the neighboring community of Tilori.
+Lamielle is located only three miles from Tilori, in the same watershed.